igrishaev/deed/readme.md

 ;; 3
 ~~~

+You must process items before you exit the `with-decoder` macro.

-The form above might be also written using the `with-open` macro.
+The form above might be rewritten using the `with-open` macro.
 Since the
 `Decoder` object implements `AutoCloseable` interface, it handles the `.close`
-method which in turn closes the origin stream.
+method which in turn closes the underlying stream.

 ~~~clojure
 (with-open [d (deed/decoder "test.deed")]